Revelation

 ¤ Firstly because, and as discussed in Module 1, it is clear that Revelation 4 and 5 take place during or after 1844.
 These chapters introduce us to the scroll and its seals and, as such, it is obvious that the seals, including the white horse of 6:2, are opened during or after 1844 - and certainly not in the first century A.D..

 ¤ Thirdly because I just cannot understand why Jesus would paint so dismal a picture of His last day church in chapter 3, then indicate in chapter 4:1 that He is about to tell us "what must take place after this," and that He would then proceed to tell us, according to our traditional interpretation, about a "triumphant" church that existed many centuries before this.
 This simply does not make sense.
-Further discussion and proof.
+Click here for further discussion and proof.

 ¤ Fourthly because I find extreme difficulty understanding why Jesus would give to John a vision that speaks of the character of the church during seven successive periods of history (chapters 2 to 3), followed by a second, concurrent vision of the church/world during four successive periods of history (chapter 6:1-8)?
-Further discussion and proof.
+Click here for further discussion and proof.

 ¤ Sixthly because we have always believed that Scripture should interpret itself.
 In Revelation 19 Jesus rides upon a white horse and that white horse obviously represents an organization or institution - which in this instance is the church.
 Scripture teaches us, therefore, that a horse in prophecy represents an organization or institution.
 As such, it is extremely difficult to believe that the four horses of Revelation 6 represent four periods in history.